 Who can join the HDRC?

-Currently, membership is available only to employees of the Henry Ford Health System.
+We welcome HDRC applicants within and outside of the Henry Ford Health System.
 HDRC investigator members have a doctoral level degree, are involved in laboratory, population sciences, or clinical areas of health disparities research; currently have external, peer-reviewed research funding, and a demonstrated track record in this area.